 But do I really need 8-hours of sleep?

 While researchers are still debating the benefits each stage of sleep has on an individual, most agree that Delta brain wave activity (SWS) is the most restorative.
 Since everyone’s sleep patterns vary, how do we know if we’re getting Delta wave sleep?
-I know when I’ve caught the backdoor of a Delta wave.
-I wake with my face buried in a drool-soaked pillow.
 The experts contend that the most effective avenue is eliminating—or at the very least minimizing—stress levels and the intake of stimulants before bedtime, like sugar, coffee, and alcohol.
 The other area is visual stimulants, like the TV and computer.
 Another is light.
 Melatonin only secretes at night or when we’re exposed to total darkness.
 Even the low-light of your digital clock can affect the body’s release of melatonin.
 So before retiring, turn off the TV and computers, take a quiet moment for meditation, and enjoy a good night’s rest.